vitringr/vault/nodes/Primitive Linear Transformations.md

 - It is called "parallel" because the lines from the original points to their projected counterparts are parallel.
 - Projection onto a cardinal axis occurs by simply discarding one of the dimensions, or scaling it by zero.

-## Reflection

-Transformation that mirrors space about a line (in 2D) or plane (in 3D).
-Reflection is accomplished by applying a scale factor of `-1`.

-## Shear

-Shearing is a transformation that "skews" space, stretching it non-uniformly.
-Angles are not preserved, but areas and volumes are.

-- The basic idea is to add a multiple of one coordinate to the other.